abstratium-dev/abstrastore/README.md

 - add using https://pkg.go.dev/about#adding-a-package
 - sql parsing - https://github.com/xwb1989/sqlparser
 - put internal structs into internal package
+  - create an api, everything else should be hidden in internal packages
 - make cleaning up old versions configurable in order to support auditing requirements